ooats/book-express-api/README.md

 npm install
 ```
 ## Setup table schema
-SQL for the the table is book.sql located in the root directory.
-Postgres database was used for development.
+book.sql located in the root directory was used for the table schema.

-## Setup table schema
-SQL for the the table is book.sql located in the root directory.
 Postgres database was used for development.

 ## Setup prisma
 Generate prisma schema